Privacy

 You have a right under the Privacy Act to access and request corrections to personal information if you think the information is inaccurate, out-of-date, incomplete, irrelevant, or misleading.
 However, in some circumstances, the NDIS Commission may decline access to or correction of personal information – for example, where access is unlawful under a secrecy provision in portfolio legislation, or where the personal information held is an opinion and not an objective fact.

 To access or seek correction of personal information we hold about you, please contact us using the contact details set out at section 10 of this Policy.
-It is also possible to access and correct documents held by the NDIS Commission under the FOI Act.
-For information on this, please visit our FOI page.

 8. Visiting our website and social media pages